spooll/Exch-Maintenance/README.md

 ## SYNOPSIS
-    Function to start and stop Exchange Server Maintenance localy!
+    Function to start and stop Exchange Server Maintenance!
 ### DESCRIPTION
-    You don`t need edit this script, but use it in local Exchange Server session.
+    You don`t need edit this script, but use it in Exchange Server session (Import-PSSession).
     Its total 69-lines function script instead of 3 572-lines scripts by MS (with skipped Sig.):
     StartDagServerMaintenance, StopDagServerMaintenance, RedistributeActiveDatabases,
     which are difficult and lazy to parse (has anyone figured out what's inside?).